Antigua and Barbuda: Human rights

 Violations of human rights in Antigua and Barbuda have been increasingly reported since 2017.
-In particular, a land crisis caused by Hurricane Irma has resulted in a deterioration of the relationship between the two main islands, with the central government repeatedly threatening to abolish the communal land system and allow non-Barbudans to purchase land on the island.
+In particular, a crisis caused by Hurricane Irma has resulted in a deterioration of the relationship between the two main islands, with the central government repeatedly threatening to abolish the communal land system and allow non-Barbudans to purchase land on the island.
 Freedom of the press, while guaranteed by the constitution, is not fully protected in Antigua and Barbuda, and members of the government are known to frequently sue political opponents and independent media houses for defamation.
 Due to attacks on freedom of the press, self-censorship is common in the media, especially in the state-controlled Antigua Broadcasting Service.
 Antigua and Barbuda has been considered a democracy since 2004.

 Constitutionally, the death penalty is legal, however, the constitution explicitly protects against inhumane punishment.
 Freedom of movement, assembly, and property are all protected under the constitution.
 The High Court legalized same-sex sexual activity in July 2022.
 Abortion is illegal in Antigua and Barbuda except to save the mother's life, although 72% of women have an abortion by age 44 and a High Court ruling is pending as of 2025 to legalise it.
 The court system is considered independent in Antigua and Barbuda, with the courts especially distancing themselves from the government since 2022.
 Trial by jury was largely abolished in 2024.